Fässbergs IF

 Fässbergs IF is a Swedish football club, founded in 1916.
 They are based in Mölndal, near Gothenburg.
 The team won the Svenska Mästerskapet in 1924.

 Background

 Fässbergs IF was formed on 24 April 1916 by the Krokslätts IK, Mölndals IS and IK Celtic clubs.
 Historically, the first team has usually played in Division III and IV of the Swedish football league system.
 The club's greatest achievement was way back in 1924 when they won the Svenska Mästerskapet by beating IK Sirius 5–0 in the final.
 This was the last time that the Swedish Championship was played as a cup competition.
 The club were not permitted to join the Allsvenskan for 1924/25.
-The club currently plays in Division 2 Västra Götaland (2013), which is the fourth tier of Swedish football.
+The club currently plays in Division 4 Gothenburg B (2024), which is the sixth tier of Swedish football.
 They play their home matches at the Åbyvallen in Mölndal.

 Fässbergs IF have approximately 500 members.
 The club are affiliated to the Göteborgs Fotbollförbund.
 Fässberg Parish covers most of the town of Mölndal.